daalft/NarrativeSchemas/README.md

 -size, -shuffle, -sort, -write, -beta, -lambda, -fpi, -co, -so and -np are optional.

 -buffer, -error, -corpus and -output take a filename/path as argument.
--size takes an integer as argument
+-size takes an integer as argument.
--beta and -lambda take a floating point number as argument
+-beta and -lambda take a floating point number as argument.

 A sample run (assuming that all relevant files are in a folder called "bin") would look like this: